0113 392 6818

 Teaching Commitments: Lectures to undergraduate students in Medicine, Dentistry, and Science (Microbiology).

-Professor Wilcox’s research team’s projects include several areas of healthcare associated infection, in particular Clostridium difficile infection, staphylococcal infection, and the clinical development of new antimicrobial agents.
-He has a track record of translational research, including providing the basis of clinical advice to the NHS.
-He has been the Principal/UK Investigator for 12 clinical trials of new anti-infective drugs, 1999-2010, is currently supplying central laboratory services for 4 clinical trials of antimicrobial agents, and is carrying out multiple NIHR portfolio studies on healthcare associated infection topics.
-He has authored more than 320 papers and published a number of books and chapters.
-He is co-editor of Antimicrobial Chemotherapy (5th & 6th Eds, 2007 & 2012).
+Professor Wilcox heads the Healthcare Associated Infection research team at the University of Leeds (http://medhealth.leeds.as.uk/hcai), comprising ~30 doctors, scientists and nurses; projects include multiple aspects of Clostridium difficile infection, diagnostics, antibiotic resistance and the gut microbiome, staphylococcal infection, and the clinical development of new antimicrobial agents.
+He has a track record of translational research, including providing the basis of clinical advice to the NHS, and influencing infection management policies internationally.
+From 2017, he co-leads the EU IMI COMBACT-CDI consortium research project.
+He has been the Principal/UK Investigator for 14 clinical trials of new anti-infective drugs, 1999-2016, has carried out multiple NIHR portfolio studies on healthcare associated infection topics and is currently supplying central laboratory services for several clinical trials of antimicrobial agents.
+He has authored more than >430 papers and published a number of books and chapters.
+He is co-editor of Antimicrobial Chemotherapy (5th/6th/7th Eds, 2007/12/15).